codeface-io/SwiftObserver/readme.md

 ## <a id="messenger"></a>7.
 Messenger?
 Notifier?
 Dispatcher?
 It's All Observation

 * When observer and observable need to be more decoupled, it is common to use a mediating observable through which any object can anonymously send updates.
-An example of this mediator is Foundation's `NotificationCenter`.
+An example of this mediator is `Foundation`'s `NotificationCenter`.

     This extension of the observer pattern is sometimes called *Messenger*, *Notifier*, *Dispatcher*, *Event Emitter* or *Decoupler*.
 Its main differences to direct observation are: